All to David.

 Why did God allow so many innocents to die?
 Their deaths served to dramatize to the nation how a king could become an evil tyrant.
 Where were Saul's advisers?
 Where were the elders of Israel?
 Sometimes God allows evil to develop to teach us not to let evil systems flourish.
 Serving God is not a ticket to wealth, success or health.
 God does not proves to protect good people from evil in this world, but he does promise that ultimately all evil will be abolished.
 Those who have remained faithful through their trials will experience great rewards in the age come.

 "Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of me.
 Rejoice and be glad, because great is your reward in heaven, for in the same way they persecuted the prophets who were before you." -- Matthew 5:11-12This begins the years of Saul's pursuit of David, and David's years in exile.

-Next in the King David Series: Saul Pursues David.
+Next in the King David Series: David on the Run.